 Bride’s Wedding Outfit

-The bride’s ’fit — the dress, veil, shoes, jewelry, and more — often takes up a significant amount of the wedding budget.
-The bride’s wedding dress alone can cost, on average, $1,000 to $4,000.
-And that’s before alterations (typically $125 to $250).
+The bride’s outfit — the dress, veil, shoes, jewelry, and more — often takes up a significant amount of the wedding budget.
+The bride’s wedding dress alone can cost, on average, $1,800 to $2,400, though more expensive options are definitely out there.
+And that’s before alterations, which can add a couple of hundred dollars.

 Groom’s Wedding Outfit

 The groom’s gear generally reflects the formality of the wedding, but most men still wear a tux or suit.
-Purchasing a new tux can cost $500 to $1,000.
+Purchasing a new tux can cost $200 to $500 or more.
 And tailoring may cost extra.
-Renting a tux can cost $200 or more.
+Renting a tux can cost $100 to $200 or more.

 Wedding Party Costs